-The new Caterpillar dozers use a 10-inch primary display with color touch screen, providing access to standard and optional technology features, including a system that reduces track slip when the machine encounters maximum load, and a standard automatic traction-control system that no longer requires operator interaction.
+The Caterpillar dozers use a 10-inch primary display with color touch screen, providing access to standard and optional technology features, including a system that reduces track slip when the machine encounters maximum load, and a standard automatic traction-control system that no longer requires operator interaction.
 The Slope Indicate system provides slope of the chassis in the cross-slope direction, and the Stable Blade feature complements operator blade control input.

 Slope Assist, available with the Cat attachment ready option (ARO), allows “scalability” to GRADE with 3D control systems, says Caterpillar, allowing operators to more easily achieve required blade main-fall slope (fore/aft) and cross slope (left/right) by automatically maintaining the established blade grade angles.
 The Power Pitch option enables control of blade pitch (fore/aft) from the cab.

-Two undercarriage configurations—standard and low ground pressure—are available The XL designation will no longer be used with the new models, says Caterpillar, and the LGP 30-inch track will be offered for the D1 and D3 models.
+Two undercarriage configurations—standard and low ground pressure—are available The XL designation will no longer be used with the new models, says Caterpillar, and the LGP 30-inch track will be offered for the D1 and D3 small dozers.
 Undercarriages are available with sealed and lubricated tracks or with the Cat Abrasion undercarriage system.

 same net power ratings as their predecessors, says Caterpillar, the new Next Generation Caterpillar dozers deliver up to 10 percent improved fuel economy.